Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 Wrestler's Cloak - Found original at https://game-icons.net/1x1/delapouite/cape.html - Made by Delapouite, and shared through CC BY 3.0 - Version in game is modified by mod creator.

-# Notes For Contributors

-(...ok, I really have to add something here later.)

-# See Also

-(...and here, too...)

 # Ideas That Probably Won't Enter Because Of Feature Creep and Fatigue

 8. Starting support to Nexus Mods.